The Not-So-Sweet Story About “Sugar Sickness”

 “Tribes are also promoting traditional games played for exercise in the same way our warriors of the past trained,” Elizabeth adds.

 In every case, these time-honored rituals link modern-day Native Americans with the powerful traditions and rich histories of their ancestors.
-But they do something else.
+They do something else, too.
 They help Native people fight sugar sickness and reclaim better health.

-Sources: Diabetes Within American Indian and Alaska Native Populations, leaving site icon Centers for Disease Control and Prevention, 2020; Diabetes Still Highest Among AI/AN, leaving site icon National Indian Council on Aging, Inc., 2019; History on a Plate: How Native American Diets Shifted After European Colonization, leaving site icon History, 2021; Navajo Nation Special Diabetes Project, leaving site icon Navajo Nation, 2020; Native Americans with Diabetes: Who’s the Enemy?, leaving site icon Healthline, 2020; Native Voices: Food, Culture, and Storytelling, leaving site icon PBS, 2018; Food Sovereignty, leaving site icon American Indian Magazine, 2018; How Native American Tribes Are Bringing Back the Bison from the Brink of Extinction, leaving site icon The Guardian, 2018.
+Sources: National Diabetes Statistics Report, leaving site icon Centers for Disease Control and Prevention, 2024; About Healthy Tribes, leaving site icon Centers for Disease Control and Prevention, 2024; History on a Plate: How Native American Diets Shifted After European Colonization, leaving site icon History, 2023; Navajo Nation Special Diabetes Project, leaving site icon Navajo Nation, 2024; Native Voices: Food, Culture, and Storytelling, leaving site icon PBS, 2018; Food Sovereignty, leaving site icon American Indian Magazine, 2018; Native Nations Lead the Way to Returning Bison to Their Traditional Homelands, leaving site icon World Wildlife Fund, 2023